RKO Boston Theatre

 Located at the corner of Washington Street and Essex Street.
 Opened as the Keith-Albee Boston Theatre on October 5, 1925 with Reginald Denny in “California Straight Ahead” & Charlie Chase in “The Caretakers Daughter” plus vaudeville on the stage.
 It was equipped with a Wurlitzer theatre organ.
 It had 3,231 seats.
 The entrance on Washington Street contained the mirrored lobby which contained Czechoslovakian crystal chandeliers and there was a second entrance on Essex Street.
 This house still ran combo live shows and movies through the mid-1940’s attracting stars such as Benny Goodman, Glenn Miller, the Ink Spots, the Andrews Sisters, Abbott & Costello and Edgar Bergen and Charlie McCarthy.

 Cinerama came in Christmas week of 1953 and stayed until around 1969.
-They sealed off balcony with a foot of cement and twinned the downstairs running Asian films and porn until around mid-1970’s.
+They sealed off balcony with a foot of cement and twinned the downstairs using the Essex Street entrance, running Asian/Chinese Kung Fu films and porn as the Star Theatre until at least 1986.
 Today part of the Washington Street entrance is a subway entrance.
 The office building surrounding the theatre is occupied by the city.
 The auditorium was used as a warehouse, but currently sits unused.

 Just login to your account and subscribe to this theater